 MOSTLY FALSE.
 The potentially fatal consequences of sleep apnea, such as heart disease, generally occur over time.
 When someone with sleep apnea stops breathing during sleep, the body senses it and steps in.
 “Your brain wakes up so you can take a breath,” Dr. Pervez says.
 However, it’s possible for a drop in oxygen to cause immediate death in someone suffering from advanced heart disease or another severe condition.
 The risk of death also depends on the severity of sleep apnea.

 The most common type of sleep apnea is obstructive sleep apnea.

-TRUE That’s what we’ve been discussing here: a blocked upper airway causing frequent wake-ups.
+TRUE.
+That’s what we’ve been discussing here: a completely or partially blocked upper airway causing frequent wake-ups.
 A much less common type is called central sleep apnea, when the airway is open, but the brain does not send a signal to breathe.
-This type is sometimes seen in people with advanced heart disease or neurological disorders.
-Often, it consists of pauses in breathing or slow breathing followed by periods of rapid breathing.
+This type is sometimes seen in people with advanced heart disease or neurological disorders, or those taking narcotic medications.
+Often, it consists of a characteristic rhythmic pattern of pauses in breathing or slow breathing followed by periods of rapid breathing.

 If you don’t snore, you don’t have sleep apnea.

-FALSE Most people with sleep apnea snore, but it’s possible to have sleep apnea without its most well-known symptom.
-Snoring is a natural response to reduced airflow and low oxygen levels, but not everyone’s body responds that way.
+FALSE.
+Most people with sleep apnea snore, but not everyone does.
 Also, you may snore and not know it, especially if your bed partner is a heavy sleeper or you sleep alone.

 There are many oral medications to treat sleep apnea.